‘Worse than feared’: Brexit to blame for £33bn loss to UK economy, study shows

 A previous CER report found that by the end of 2021 the British economy was 5.2 per cent smaller than if the country had not left the EU, a loss of around £31bn.

-The think tank has now found that by June 2022 the UK’s GDP was 5.5 per cent smaller than if Brexit had not happened, a loss of £33bn.
+The think tank has now found that by June 2022, the second quarter of the year, the UK’s GDP was 5.5 per cent smaller than if Brexit had not happened, a loss of £33bn.

 The economic hit, first apparent in the years after the 2016 referendum, has become significantly bigger once the UK quit the single market and customs union at the start of 2021, the CER found.